LayorX/threads-dlp/README.en.md

         uv run python main.py zuck --upload
         ```
 2.  **Complete the Browser Authorization**:
-    *   The program will automatically open a Google authorization page in your browser.
+    *   The program will print a URL starting with `localhost` in your terminal and wait.
+    *   **Copy this URL** and paste it into your browser.
     *   Log in with the same Google account you added as a "Test user".
     *   Grant the requested permissions.
+    *   After authorization, the page will redirect to a `localhost` URL that cannot be reached.
+This is expected. **Copy this entire redirected URL from your browser's address bar**.
+3.  **Paste the Authorization Code**:
+    *   Return to your terminal.
+The program will be prompting you to paste the URL.
+    *   Paste the URL you just copied and press Enter.
-3.  **Token Generation**:
+4.  **Token Generation**:
-    *   Upon successful authorization, the uploader will automatically generate a file named `request.token` in your project's root directory.
+    *   Upon successful validation, the uploader will automatically generate a file named `request.token` in your project's root directory.

 After completing these steps, your project will have full permission to upload videos automatically.
 Both `client_secrets.json` and `request.token` should be treated as confidential files and should never be committed to a public Git repository (the project's `.gitignore` already ignores them by default).